-Runaway Greenhouse Effect is a state where a rising temperature increases the presence of greenhouse gases, which in turn raise the temperature, i.e., positive feedback, feeding a large rise in temperature.
+Runaway greenhouse effect occurs in cases where a rising temperature increases the presence of greenhouse gases, which in turn raise the temperature, i.e., positive feedback, resulting in a large rise in temperature.
 An example of a runaway greenhouse effect would be a rise in temperature causing an increase in water vapor (a greenhouse gas) in the atmosphere by warming surface water to a degree to cause the temperature to rise more.

 The greenhouse effect affects other worlds to varying degrees: Venus has a temperature of 730 K (about 850°F) whereas without the greenhouse effect, its temperature would be roughly the equilibrium temperature, 328 K (about 160°F).
 Earth's, in contrast, raises the temperature on the order of 10°F, and the difference is apparently that in Venus's history, a runaway greenhouse effect occurred.